Free reader hub

 Short hops — finish one tab today.
 Stories stay first; drills and hubs exist when you want friction.

-Learn Spanish with short stories by starting at your CEFR level (A1 for absolute beginners, A2 for elementary, B1 for intermediate, B2 for upper-intermediate).
+Learn Spanish with short stories by starting at your CEFR level (A1 for absolute beginners, A2 for elementary, B1 for intermediate, B2 for upper-intermediate, C1 for advanced, C2 for proficiency).
 Read each story without translation first, then check the English version, then re-read for fluency.
 Reading 10 to 20 minutes daily produces noticeable progress within 4 to 6 weeks.
-MeloLingua offers 13 free Spanish short stories organized by level with inline vocabulary and translations.
+MeloLingua offers 18 free Spanish short stories organized by level with inline vocabulary and translations.

 Good Spanish short stories for beginners use simple present tense, short sentences (8 to 12 words), and high-frequency vocabulary.
 Topics should cover everyday situations like food, family, shopping, and daily routines.
 Look for stories of 100 to 250 words at A1 level with inline vocabulary glossaries and English translations.
 Stories like El Café de la Mañana (a morning coffee routine) or El Mercado (a trip to the market) are typical A1 beginner content.

 You can start reading Spanish short stories from absolute beginner (A1) with the right materials.
 A1 stories use simple present tense, short sentences, and high-frequency vocabulary.
 The key is matching difficulty to your level: choose stories where you understand 80 to 90 percent of the words without translation.
-CEFR levels make this simple — A1 for absolute beginners, A2 for elementary, B1 for intermediate, B2 for upper-intermediate.
+CEFR levels make this simple — A1 for absolute beginners, A2 for elementary, B1 for intermediate, B2 for upper-intermediate, C1 for advanced, C2 for proficiency.

 Yes — reading short stories is one of the most effective ways to learn Spanish because it delivers vocabulary, grammar, and pronunciation patterns in context.
 Second-language acquisition research consistently shows that learners retain words encountered in narrative form 30 to 40 percent better than words memorized through flashcards alone.
 Stories also build the rhythm and natural sentence structures that make spoken Spanish click.